UCSB-CMPTGCS20-S16/CS20-S16-lab06/README.md

 You can use IDLE as your editor.
 Be sure to save the names of the files exactly as shown above, with the correct extensions (`.py`, `.csv`, `.txt`).
 You'll learn what csv means in a minute if you don't know already, but just follow the instructions for now.

-### Step 0d: Copying files using cp or scp

-**If you copied the files using the method in Step0c, SKIP AHEAD TO STEP 1.
-Step0d is not set up for you yet.**

-The next step depends on whether you are working on CSIL, or your own machine, although, again, for this lab it is highly recommended that you work on CSIL.
-Even if you are working on your own machine, it will be better if you use your machine to connect to CSIL and work there.

-You are going to copy some files from my directory *~pconrad/public\_html/cs8/14S/labs/lab06/code* into your lab06 directory.

-### On CSIL

-The following Unix command will do that on CSIL directly:

-    cp ~pconrad/public_html/cs8/14S/labs/lab06/code/* ~/cs20/lab06

-Note that the \* means "copy everything that matches" from this directory.

-### If you are using scp

-SCP stands for Secure Copy, and it is how you will copy files if you are working on your own machine.
-So, if you are using scp at the command line, use this command.
-Note the backslash in front of the \*, which is necessary to make sure the \* is interpreted on the remote machine, not the local machine.

-    scp yourusername@csil.cs.ucsb.edu:/cs/faculty/pconrad/public_html/cs8/14S/labs/lab06/code/\* ~/cs20/lab06

-If using a GUI for scp (e.g. WinSCP, Fetch, Filezilla), then you need to connect to csil.cs.ucsb.edu, and navigate in the "remote" window to */cs/faculty/pconrad/public\_html/cs8/14S/labs/lab06/code* and copy everything from there into your lab06 directory by dragging.

-You can also go the web page <http://www.cs.ucsb.edu/~pconrad/cs8/14S/labs/lab06/code> and do a "save as" on each individual file, but that is sort of tedious.

 Step 1: Learning how to make simple web pages by hand
 -----------------------------------------------------